mrs-brubotics/documentation_brubotics/source/Prerequisites.rst

 --------------------

 MRS bases its work on the use of ROS, a framework widely used in robotics.
 We strongly recommend that you inquire about.
 You can find useful tutorial on `ROS wiki <http://wiki.ros.org/>`__.
-We also recommend *Mastering ROS for ROBOTICS Programming*, by Lentin Joseph ans Jonathan Cacace, chapter 1, 2, 3, 4 and 7 - `here <https://github.com/jocacace>`__ you will find the github from Jonathan Cacace.
+We also recommend `Mastering ROS for ROBOTICS Programming <https://drive.google.com/file/d/1URHQAuDK1JT6X-8AUVfGe2xsPoZxqJsY/view>`__, by Lentin Joseph ans Jonathan Cacace, chapter 1, 2, 3, 4 and 7 - `here <https://github.com/jocacace>`__ you will find the github from Jonathan Cacace.

 2.3 Working with Visual Studio Code